Nantucket Commercial Scalloping Season Opens, But Fishermen Getting Only $12 Per Pound

 Jason Graziadei •

-Nantucket’s commercial scalloping season opened Friday morning with roughly 20 boats returning to the water as temperatures hovered in the 60s.
+Nantucket’s commercial scalloping season opened Friday morning as nearly 20 boats returned to the water with temperatures hovering in the 60s and sunny skies overhead.

 Last year’s commercial season ended with a total catch of 8,709 bushels, an 18.8 percent increase over the previous year.